fbef0102/Game-Private_Plugin/L4D_插件/Real_Realism_真寫實模式/l4d_team_flashlight_remake/readme.md

 		// The intensity of the flash spotlight.
 Maximum: 127 l4d_team_flashlight_remake_flash_brightness "3"

-		// This is the size of the flash spotlight, at the object that it is hitting. l4d_team_flashlight_remake_flash_size "200.0"
+		// This is the size of the flash spotlight, at the object that it is hitting.
+(The radius will get smaller based on the player's distance from walls/surfaces) l4d_team_flashlight_remake_flash_size "50.0"

+		// Based on the player's distance from walls/surfaces, the radius of the flash spotlight will get 0=bigger, 1=smaller l4d_team_flashlight_remake_flash_type "0"

 		// The angles of the inner flash spotlight beam.
 0: makes it omnidirectional. l4d_team_flashlight_remake_flash_inner_cone "1"